Barbell Front Raise

 Barbell Front Raise Instructions

-- Stand with your feet shoulder-width apart and hold a barbell with an overhand grip, hands shoulder-width apart.
+- Stand tall with feet hip-width apart.
+Hold a barbell across your thighs with an overhand grip, hands shoulder-width apart.

 Barbell Front Raise Form & Visual